fabferri/azworkshops/az-privateLink/README.md

    https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15
 7. By Storage Explorer connect to the storage account
 8. By SQL Management Studio connect to the SQL server
-9. Enable the icmp echo in vm0 (windows firewall)
+9. In windows firewall, enable the icmp echo in vm0

 <!--Image References-->